 My deal breakers for NFTs

-TL;DR Don't mind PoW, climate change is bad enough, mint PoS
+TL;DR Don't mint PoW, climate change is bad enough, mint PoS

 This weekend I finally pulled the trigger, minted and sold my first NFTs on the blockchain.
 It’s been a crazy ride for crypto art and Non Fungible Tokens are the talk of the town in the generative art community.
 I researched for hours before pressing the mint button, and have since then received tons of questions, comments, agreeing or disagreeing on my stance on the subject so decided to share my current point of view here.
 Feel free to challenge me.